 If groups have been accepted to table at the Bookfair, we will not ban any books or publications from their stalls.
 Bookfair participants are encouraged to read and discuss displayed materials and reach their own conclusions.
 We trust the organizations we have accepted at the Bookfair and likewise expect them to show respect in the materials they bring to the event and be prepared to explain the inclusion of any publication to any member of the public who may question it.

-In compliance with the our agreement with the Crucible, and for participants’ health and safety, the following must be observed:
+In compliance with the our agreement with the venue, and for participants’ health and safety, the following must be observed:

-- Dogs and other animals are permitted only in the parking lot (service animals excepted)
+- Dogs and other animals are not permitted (service animals excepted)

 - Smoking anything is permitted only in designated smoking areas